Demi Lovato and Idina Menzel part ways with Scooter Braun – latest

-Scooter Braun – live: Demi Lovato and Idina Menzel among star clients reportedly splitting from manager
+Scooter Braun – live: Demi Lovato and Idina Menzel join Ariana Grande in reportedly splitting from manager

 Music manager posted a tongue-in-cheek response to reports that some of his clients are splitting from SB Projects